-Turning Creek Honey wins multiple prizes in 2015 and 2017 Welsh Honey Shows.
+Turning Creek Honey wins multiple prizes in 2015 - 2020 Welsh Honey Shows.

 Turning Creek Artisans won Best in Show -- the Grand Prize-- for its 12 Spies Sourwood Honey at the Mountain Beekeeper’s Association’s 2015 Welsh Honey show on September 1st. .Turning Creek’s 12 Spies and Mountain Sourwood Honeys also took First and Third places respectively, and Mountain Wildflower Honey received First place award.
-Our Wild Flower Honey took Best in Show prize at the 2017 Honey contest.
+Our Wild Flower Honey took Best in Show prize at the 2017,2018, 2019, and 2020 Honey contest.

 Nestled on the banks of Timpson Creek, along 76 West, is the home of Turning Creek Artisans (TCA) with its main apiary and honey house.
 Beekeepers Bob and Jan Grant operate four additional apiaries located in Rabun County.
-At this time, TCA is the only locally Certified Naturally Grown (CNG) honey producer in Rabun County.
+At this time, TCA is all natural honey.
 This means the honey is:

-- All natural, using only CNG approved soft natural chemicals in our hives,
+- All natural, using only soft natural chemicals in our hives,

 - Bob does not feed his bees near or during the flow as it can alter the quality of the honey,